ShehabMohsen/shkd/README.md

-# CTP Project Starter
+# FASHION 4 YOU - SHKD

-A full stack web application starter template for building projects with React, Express.js, and Sequelize.js
+A full stack web application project built with React, Express.js, and Sequelize.js

 **Current version:** 2022.2 (Oct 2022)